melisplatform/melis-platform-framework-symfony-demo-tool-logic/README.md

 ## Running the code

 ### Activating the bundle
-Activating this bundle is just the same the way you activate your symfony bundle inside symfony application.
+Activating this bundle is just the same way you activate your symfony bundle inside Symfony application.
-You just need to include it's bundle class to the list of bundle inside symfony application most probably in bundles.php file.
+You just need to include its bundle class to the list of bundles inside Symfony application (most probably in bundles.php file).

 ```
 return [